k-box/ansible-role-k-box/README.md

 # K-Box
 The K-Box is able to set up containerized K-Boxes on the host system.
-It supports K-Box version 0.20.0 to 0.27.x.
+It supports K-Box version 0.20.0 to 0.28.x.

 This role also provides a way to upgrade to newer versions.
 Downgrading back to older versions is not supported.

 ## Requirements

-A working docker and reverseproxy installation is all you need.
+A working docker and reverseproxy installation.

 ## Configuration Variables
 ```yaml